 This warming ginger syrup is incredibly versatile – if you’d like to give it a try but are not quite sure what to do with it, here are some ideas:

-- Mix it with homemade water kefir or sparkling water and a spritz of lime to make ginger ale
+- Mix it with homemade water kefir or sparkling water and a spritz of lime to make homemade ginger ale

 - For a drink that will wake you – and your sinuses – up, add it to a cup of hot water with freshly squeezed lemon and a pinch of cayenne

-- Stir it into homemade Sweet Dreams Tea, or any tea you prefer
+- Stir it into tea

-- Drizzled over asian-style stir fry’s
+- Drizzle it over stir fry

-- Stirred into oatmeal
+- Stir it into oatmeal

-While technically this is a tutorial for making elderberry syrup, the process is EXACTLY the same.
+While technically this is a tutorial for making elderberry syrup, the process is exactly the same.
 Just substitute ginger for elderberries and you’re good to go!

 Ginger Syrup Recipe